I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfiorequest3-retrieveactivityid.md

 For more information about activity identifiers, see <a href="https://msdn.microsoft.com/2B70953F-5192-4654-9506-6A84373D20B4">Using Activity Identifiers</a>.

 The UMDF 2 equivalent of this method is <a href="..\wdfrequest\nf-wdfrequest-wdfrequestretrieveactivityid.md">WdfRequestRetrieveActivityId</a>.

-The following code example shows a driver can retrieve an  activity identifier from one request and then use it to set the activity identifier for another request.

 ## Requirements
 | &nbsp; | &nbsp; |